The upper face—from the elegant curve of the brow to the expressive windows of the eyes—plays a vital role in conveying your overall vibrance.

 Example of one sided brow sag.
 Right brow corrected with brow lift.

 This area is a perfect continuation of the brow area.
-As mentioned above, the brow often falls because the brow area and upper eyelid losses fat with age.
+As mentioned above, the brow often falls because the brow area and upper eyelid loses fat with age.
 Not only does this drop the brow but it causes the upper eyelid to appear sunken and hollow.

 Traditional plastic surgery principles would treat this problem with a tight upper blepharoplasty and a brow lift.
 This often leads to a hollow, surprised appearance that actually looks unnatural.
 CustomLift® principles treat this problem by replacing the lost volume with a soft tissue filler or fat which, after all, is the root cause.